Shankar Lakshman

-Honorary Captain Shankar Lakshman (7 July 1933 – 29 April 2006) was an Indian hockey player.
-He was goalkeeper of the Indian team in the 1956, 1960 and 1964 Olympics, that won two gold medals and one silver medal.
+Honorary Captain Shankar Lakshman (7 July 1933 – 29 April 2006) was an Indian hockey player who played as a goalkeeper.
+He was part of the Indian team in the 1956, 1960 and 1964 Olympics, that won two gold medals and one silver medal.
 He was the first goalkeeper to become captain of an international hockey team and was awarded the Arjuna award and the Padma Shri by the Indian government.
 He was captain of the Indian team which won the gold in the 1966 Asian Games.
 After missing the selection for the 1968 Olympics, Lakshman quit hockey.
 He remained with the Army, retiring in 1979 as a captain of the Maratha Light Infantry.
 He died in 2006 after suffering gangrene in one leg in Mhow.

 Early life

 Shankar was born on 7 July 1933, in Mhow a small cantonment town in the Indore District of the Malwa region of Madhya Pradesh, he belonged to the Shekhawat community of Rajasthan.
 Shankar began his sporting career as a footballer.
 He was the captain of the football team of Kodaria village in Mhow.
 He joined the Indian Army as a bandsman in the year 1947.
 He served in the 5th Battalion of Maratha Light Infantry.